-Orbital discs speak of impacts
+Orbital discs tell of impacts

-They speak of two objects re-congealing and flying off from one another.
+They tell of two objects re-congealing and flying off from one another.
 The secondary gravity (G2) of the other object pulls away all the orbiting debris that is not in an orbit that is perpendicular to G2.
-So we get two parallel planes essentially axis "pointed" at each other like the sides of a spool.
-Canopis
+This results in two parallel axial planes essentially pointed at each other.